 - Always check the integrity of chew jewelry before use.
 Make sure beads are not damaged and cords are not frayed, as these can be a safety hazard.
 Throw away damaged chewelry and replace it.
 If you or a loved one has a strong preference for a certain style or type of pendant, consider buying multiples in case one breaks suddenly or replacements become hard to find.

 - It is extremely important to know where your chewelry comes from, to make sure it is safe to put in your mouth.
 The silicone should be food grade and BPA, PVC, lead, phthalate, latex, and cadmium free.
-We don’t recommend buying from no-name sellers on Amazon and other discount sites because you don’t know for sure what you’re getting.
-All of the companies listed here are small businesses, many run by neurodivergent people or people with neurodivergent family members, and they are extremely careful about buying safe, food-grade silicone.
+Many of the companies listed here are small businesses run by neurodivergent people or people with neurodivergent family members, and they are extremely careful about buying safe, food-grade silicone.

 Chewelry (Chew Jewelry) for Adults on the Autism Spectrum – Where to Buy